Trump assassination attempt suspect detailed shooting in a note

 White House Correspondent

-The Florida man accused of a botched September 15 assassination attempt against Donald Trump sketched out his plan in a handwritten note that offered a six-figure payout to anyone who could finish off the former president.
+A Florida man accused of a botched assassination attempt against Donald Trump on September 15 sketched out his plan in a handwritten note that offered a six-figure payout to anyone who could finish off the former president.

+The note was included in a detention proffer filed Monday morning by prosecutors in advance of a court appearance later in the day by Ryan Wesley Routh, who is facing two weapons-related charges in the alleged plot on Trump’s life.
+Routh was in West Palm Beach federal court for a hearing which ended with US Magistrate Judge Ryon McCabe ordering the 58-year-old Hawaii resident to be held without bail.

+Prosecutors had argued that Routh, who previously lived in North Carolina, had no ties to South Florida and had traveled there solely to kill Trump.
+They said they would present evidence at a later date for a grand jury to consider upgraded charges.

-In the missive, which was shared with the FBI by a “civilian witness,” according to a Monday court filing by federal prosecutors, Ryan Wesley Routh, 58, seemed to predict he would ultimately be unsuccessful at killing Trump.
+In the note, which was shared with the FBI by a “civilian witness,” according to the proffer, Routh seemed to predict he would ultimately be unsuccessful at killing Trump.

-“This was an assassination attempt on Donald Trump but I failed you,” read the note, which began, “Dear World.”
+He wrote: “Dear World, this was an assassination attempt on Donald Trump but I am so sorry I failed you.”

 The note took exception to Trump’s handling of Middle Eastern affairs, stating he “ended relations with Iran like a child and now the Middle East has unraveled.”

-Routh dropped off the note at the unidentified witness’s home “several months prior,” according to the filing, in which the feds argue to keep Routh detained pending trial.
+Routh dropped off the note at the unidentified witness’s home “several months prior” to the assassination attempt, according to the filing, in which prosecutors argued for keeping Routh detained pending trial.

 “After learning of the September 15, 2024, incident at Trump International, the witness opened the box,” the filing states.
 “The witness stated the box contained ammunition, a metal pipe, miscellaneous building materials, tools, four phones, and various letters.”

-Routh staked out the Trump International Golf Course in West Palm Beach, where he allegedly targeted Trump with an SKS assault-style rifle eight days ago, for more than a month, according to the filing.
-Members of Trump’s Secret Service detail spotted Routh poking the barrel of the gun through some vegetation at the perimeter of the course and gave chase, apprehending him a short while later in a Nissan Xterra fitted with a license plate belonging to another vehicle.
+Routh staked out the Trump International Golf Course in West Palm Beach, where he allegedly targeted Trump with an SKS assault-style rifle, for more than a month, according to the filing.
+Members of Trump’s Secret Service detail spotted Routh poking the barrel of the gun through some vegetation at the perimeter of the course and gave chase, apprehending him a short while later in a Nissan Xterra fitted with a licence plate belonging to another vehicle.
 The weapon, along with body armor, was left behind at the scene, authorities said.

-Routh had also been lurking around Trump’s private club-turned-residence, Mar-a-Lago, on “multiple days,” the filing states, citing cell-site records obtained by the FBI.
+Routh had also been lurking around Trump’s private club-turned-residence, Mar-a-Lago, on “multiple days,” the filing states, citing phone records obtained by the FBI.

 Tina Cooper, who worked for Routh at a Virginia roofing business he owned before closing up shop and moving to Hawaii a few years ago, told The Independent that her former boss had been known around town for doing “stupid s***.”